 Database listings help identify potential issues that may not be identifiable from other components of a Phase I, such as a site reconnaissance or interviews with the owner/occupier.
 Obtaining and reviewing detailed database information relating to a site and the surrounding lands provides advantages that can enable stakeholders to assess potential environmental concerns while minimizing risks resulting from uncertainty and unknowns.

-To learn more about VTX’s Environmental Due Diligence services in Canada or to speak with an Environmental Expert, please contact:
+To learn more about VTX’s Environmental Due Diligence services in Canada, please contact one of our Environmental Experts: